Showing posts with label Mental Health. Show all posts

 EXAMPLE OF CASE STUDY 2: "Gigi had an obsession of causing harm to others through some unintentional act.
 She worried that she might end up hurting someone with her sloppy or offensive words and would cause the person (him or her) to feel solemnly upset.
 Or, she was anxious that she might have forgotten to put off a cigarette that would burn her entire house which could wipe out the whole of her neighbourhood.
 As a result, this had caused her to check things more than once before she left her house and most likely would return to her house again to make sure everything was fine".

 Okay, you have seen those two different case studies illustrated.
 So, what do you think it is?
 I mean what exactly the kind of mental health issue that those two people had in common?
-In case if you have never heard of this mental disease so-called "OCD", this is something that those two individuals possessed in common.
+In case if you have never heard of this mental health issue so-called "OCD", this is something that those two individuals possessed in common.
 Yes, it is the type of intrusive thoughts and repetitive behaviours which relentlessly loomed over their mind; causing them to feel an extreme degree of anxiety to redo the actions over and over.

 Obsessive compulsive disorder (OCD) is a common anxiety disorder where up to 750 000 people (12 out of every 1000) in the UK are impacted regardless of age, gender, or cultural background.
 What’s more, it is believed that up to 25% of cases remain undiagnosed by the age of 30.
 Obsessive-compulsive disorder (OCD) is a severe and debilitating mental illness which affects roughly around two per cent of population.
-As this mental illness does exist across the world and it even affects women at a slightly higher rate than men in adulthood, its symptoms normally begin in a gradual state and about a quarter of people with OCD start to develop the disorder in their early adolescence.

 Discover how you can effectively manage to cope with your day-to-day stress.

 Last but not least, obsessions in general cause distress, and they are usually in the form of anxiety.
 People with obsessive thoughts, in some cases, will often try to reduce the amount of their distress by acting out certain behaviours, known as "rituals" or the so-called compulsions.
 While most people have preferred ways of doing certain things (e.g. a morning coffee routine, arranging items on a desk), people with OCD feel the sense of urgency that they "must" perform their compulsions (behaviours) and find it nearly impossible to cease.
-Sometimes, people with OCD are fully aware of the fact that their compulsion is senseless.
-However, he or she feels helpless to stop doing it and may need to repeat the compulsion over and over again which is why it is described as a ritual.

 Some common examples of the so-called rituals (compulsions) include excessive washing and checking things, or counting, repeating certain words, praying, etc. While compulsions often help relieve distress in the short-term, however, they do not seem to be handful in the long- term.
 As a person with OCD gets used to doing the same thing over and over, the rituals become less helpful at reducing his or her anxiety.
 And, in order to make them more effective, the person may perform the rituals more frequently or even for a longer period of time.
-Hence, this is the reason why people with OCD can appear to be "stuck" doing the same thing excessively.
-In any case, those who struggle with OCD may find themselves feeling isolated and misunderstood as if they are trapped somewhere in a sand dune.

 , ,